Woodard v. Navient Solutions, LLC et al.

 The Defendants disagree with the allegations in the Lawsuit.
 They deny that all Private Student Loans are dischargeable in bankruptcy.
 They deny that they violated bankruptcy orders.
 Finally, the Defendants deny that they have any liability to forego collection of any loan balances, to pay any damages to any borrowers, or to pay any penalties.

-• The Lawsuit and the proposed settlement cover only loans that were made by private lenders for attendance at non-Title IV schools and that were not made under any program funded in whole or in part by any governmental entity or non-profit institution.
-There are many types of student loans that are not covered by the Lawsuit and the proposed settlement, including federal loans under the William D. Ford Federal Direct Loan Program, the Federal Family Education Loan Program, and the Federal Perkins Loan Program.
+• The Lawsuit and the Settlement cover only loans that were made by private lenders for attendance at non-Title IV schools and that were not made under any program funded in whole or in part by any governmental entity or non-profit institution.
+There are many types of student loans that are not covered by the Lawsuit and the Settlement, including federal loans under the William D. Ford Federal Direct Loan Program, the Federal Family Education Loan Program, and the Federal Perkins Loan Program.

-Class Members have been identified as having one or more student loans that are covered by the Lawsuit and the proposed settlement.
-Class Members’ loans that are covered by the Lawsuit and the proposed settlement are listed on Exhibit 1 to the Notice.
-If Class Members have other student loans not listed on Exhibit 1, they are not covered by the Lawsuit or the proposed settlement.
-If the proposed settlement is approved, it will have no impact on Class Members’ obligations with respect to any student loans that are not listed on Exhibit 1.
+Class Members have been identified as having one or more student loans that are covered by the Lawsuit and the Settlement.
+Class Members’ loans that are covered by the Lawsuit and the Settlement are listed on Exhibit 1 to the Notice.
+If Class Members have other student loans not listed on Exhibit 1, they are not covered by the Lawsuit or the Settlement.
+Settlement is approved will have no impact on Class Members’ obligations with respect to any student loans that are not listed on Exhibit 1.

-The courts have not decided whether Plaintiff’s claims or Defendants’ defenses have any merit, and they will not do so if the proposed settlement is approved.
-The proposed settlement does not suggest that Defendants have or have not done anything wrong or that Plaintiff or the proposed class would or would not win if the Lawsuit went to trial.
+The courts have not and will not decide whether Plaintiff’s claims or Defendants’ defenses have any merit.
+The Settlement does not suggest that Defendants have or have not done anything wrong or that Plaintiff or the class would or would not win if the Lawsuit went to trial.

 • In a class action, one or more people, called named plaintiffs or class representatives, sue on behalf of other people who have similar claims.
 All the people constitute the class and are considered class members.
 One court resolves the issues for all class members, except for those who exclude themselves from the class.